-The finite-temperature amplitude damping channel includes one more physical process than the amplitude damping channel: the transition from the ground state back to the excited state.
-If we formulate the dynamics of the channel with a naive dependence on time as in Equation~\ref{eq:7}, we have: \begin{linenomath}
+where $M_0$ and $M_1$ both have an explicit dependence on time $t$.
+Now the finite-temperature amplitude damping channel includes one more physical process than the amplitude damping channel: the transition from the ground state back to the excited state.
+If we formulate the dynamics of the channel with a naive dependence on time as in Equation~\ref{eq:S1}, we would have:

-\end{linenomath} where $\gamma_1$ and $\gamma_2$ are the rates of the two transitions.
-Now the population of the ground state will be: \begin{linenomath}
+where $\gamma_1$ and $\gamma_2$ are the rates of the two transitions.
+Now the population of the ground state will be: